 During the 2012 season, Clune helped Utah State’s defense rank among the top 15 in the nation in five different statistical categories, including being ranked first in the Western Athletic Conference and seventh in the nation in scoring defense (15.38 ppg).
 USU also ranked second in the WAC and tied for sixth nationally in sacks (3.23 pg), first in the WAC and 10th in the nation in pass efficiency defense (104.43), second in the WAC and 13th in the country in rushing defense (113.77 ypg), first in the WAC and 15th in the nation in total defense (322.08 ypg), and first in the WAC and 32nd in the nation in passing defense (208.31 ypg).

-In 2011, Clune helped Utah State lead the WAC in total defense (366.2 ypg), ranking 50th in the FBS, as well as ranking second in the league in both rushing defense (127.7 ypg) and tackles for loss (5.9 pg).
-The rushing defense also ranked 31st in FBS, an improvement of 57 spots from 2010, while the total defense’s ranking was an improvement of 52 spots from the 2010 FBS rankings.
-The Aggies also were second in the WAC in opponent third-down conversions in 2011 as USU's opponents converted just 69 third downs on 195 attempts (.354).
+In 2011, Clune helped Utah State lead the WAC in total defense (366.2 ypg), as well as ranking second in the league in both rushing defense (127.7 ypg) and tackles for loss (5.9 pg).
+The rushing defense also ranked 31st in the nation, an improvement of 57 spots from 2010, while the total defense’s ranking was an improvement of 52 spots from its 2010 national ranking.
+The Aggies also were second in the WAC in opponent third-down conversions at 35.4 percent (69-of-195).

 Clune came to Utah State after four years as Weber State’s defensive coordinator (2005-08), helping the Wildcats to a share of the 2008 Big Sky Conference title and advancing to the quarterfinals of the Football Championship Subdivision playoffs.